atata-framework/atata-htmlvalidation/README.md

 By default, when `html-validate` package is missing, the library automatically tries to install the package, but in case of permissions lack, installation can fail.
-Therefore, it is recommended to preinstall `html-validate` package using NPM command:
+Therefore, it is recommended when possible to preinstall `html-validate` package using NPM command:

 ```
 npm install -g html-validate